Reflections from KoneKtor – Philanthropy East Forum 2024

 Interactive game

 Apparently, it would not be KoneKtor without the annual rock, paper, scissors contest.
 This year’s forum-wide tournament was hosted by the extremely talented public speaker Nedim Krajišnik, who claimed that KoneKtor’s steering committee spent ‘the most time’ planning this particular aspect of the forum.
-Emerging victorious from fierce competition, session one speaker Marika Djolai walked away with the top prize of a cuddly toy prize and, according to Krajišnik, ‘eternal bragging rights’.
+Emerging victorious from fierce competition, session one speaker Marika Djolai walked away with the top prize of a cuddly toy and, according to Krajišnik, ‘eternal bragging rights’.

 Session two